 - 1. Securely mount the SCM. - 2.
-Install wiring from the SCM using 1⁄2-in. conduit through the 7/8-in. knockout in either the top or bottom of the UPS cabinet. - The top entry connection requires installation of 1⁄2-in. flexible conduit within the UPS.
-Bottom entry connection requires no additional routing of conduit within the UPS. - 3.
-If not already installed, locate the RMP adapter cable assembly (see Figure 27) in the spare parts kit.
+Install wiring from the SCM through 1⁄2-in. conduit and through the 7/8-in. knockout in either the top or bottom of the UPS cabinet.

+The top entry connection requires installation of $\frac{1}{2}$ -in. flexible conduit within the UPS.
+Bottom entry connection requires no additional routing of conduit within the UPS.

+3. In the spare parts kit locate the RMP Adapter Cable assembly (see Figure 27).
 Mate the DE-9 connector on the back of the terminal block into the DE-9 connector on the Communications Panel of the UPS (see Figure 28).
-Use two screws from the spare parts kit to secure the terminal block bracket to the Communications Panel.
+Use two screws from the spare parts kit to secure the terminal block plate to the Communications Panel.